 ||First point of call is the onsite/local paediatric service

 When to consider discharge from ED

 Discharge will be based on the source of the infection and the management required.
 There is no evidence for a prescribed minimum duration of observation following a febrile convulsion.

 Consider discharge for a child who meets the following criteria:

 - returned to their normal age appropriate baseline neurology

-- has an infectious source identified that is appropriate for outpatient treatment
+- has an infectious source identified that can be managed as an outpatient

 - can be safely managed at home

 Prior to discharge, parent/s should receive education regarding:

 On discharge, parent/s should be provided with a Febrile convulsions Factsheet

 - with General Practitioner within a week to ensure resolution of the instigating febrile illness.